Zer (film): Production

-Production

 First it received financing by the Turkish Ministry of Culture, but during the transcurse of the production, the support was withdrawn.
 The movie was filmed in New York, United States and also in the provinces of Istanbul, Erzincan, Tunceli, Elazıg in Turkey.

 Censorship

 The movie received a certificate to be screened in Turkey by the Ministry of Culture in 2014.
 But in 2017, the Ministry requested scenes on the Dersim Massacre to be removed.
 The movie premiered at the 36th İstanbul Film Festival in April 2017 in a censored version which included blacked out frames for the duration of the relevant scenes covered with a message that the scenes were deemed inconvenient by the Ministry of Culture.
 Following, his certificate was annulled.
 Many movie theaters in Turkey cancelled the screenings, at the end only 11 movie theaters in Turkey showed the film.